 Cryptographic co-processor with secure hardware-based key storage.

 Protected storage for up to 16 Keys, certificates or data.

 Hardware support for an asymmetric sign, verify key agreement - ECDSA.

 Secure boot support.

-In this image, you can see an example of the symmetric key cryptography, but you have to take in account that this is only a part, in the absence of the Private-Public key and the hash parts if they are needed.
-(It is not exactly the ECDH mechanism, it is only for explanation purpose).
+In this image, you can see an example of symmetric key cryptography, but you have to take into account that this is only a part, in the absence of the Private-Public key and the hash parts if they are needed.
+(It is not exactly the ECDH mechanism, it is only for explanation purposes).